-Located at the sides of your head in front of your ears, the temporomandibular joints are busy throughout the day every time you speak, eat, or move your mouth.
-This activity gives your TM joints a full workout, and anything that moves them out of alignment puts additional wear and tear on the joint tissues.
+Located at the sides of your head in front of your ears, the temporomandibular joints are used every time you speak, eat, or move your mouth.
+This activity gives your TM joints a full workout.
+Anything that moves them out of alignment puts additional wear and tear on the joint tissues.

 Other symptoms of TMJ disorder can include—ringing in the ears, jaws that make popping or clicking noises when you open them, difficulty or pain when chewing and dizziness.